COS-IN/iluvatar-faas/src/Ilúvatar/docs/SETUP.md

 **ZFS and file system.**
 Containerd supports a [variety of different snapshotters](https://github.com/containerd/containerd/tree/main/docs/snapshotters).
 After initially using the default `overlayfs`, we chose to focus on using the `ZFS` snapshotter.

 You are welcome to choose any supported one, simply set it up accordingly and specify the name in the worker configuration file.
-These instructions are to set up a ZFS pool for use with Ilúvatar.
+These instructions are to set up a ZFS pool for use with Ilúvatar, which we recommend for performance.

 ```bash
 # vary these based on your setup